basilhendroff/smallstep/README.md

 This script enhances the SmallStep environment and establishes some best practices as follows:
 1. It runs the `step-certificates` package within a jail to enable the following behaviour:
+   - It uses a modified rc script that works better for jails.
-   - Modular operation - It uses a modified rc script to separate set up of the `step-ca` jail environment from initialisation of the Smallstep CA.
+   - Modular operation - The modified rc script separates set up of the `step-ca` jail environment from initialisation of the Smallstep CA.
    - Sequenced operation - The CA must be initialised and a password saved before `step-ca` can be enabled.
 This is handled by the rc `required_files` parameter.
-   - root:wheel are set as the owner:group of `step-ca` to allow the use of low order port 443.
+   - The modified rc script sets root:wheel as the owner:group of `step-ca` to allow the use of low order port 443.
    - It uses the local trust store of the jail rather than the TrueNAS systemwide trust store.
 2. Sets up the STEPPATH enviromental variable in the jail shell.
 3. Stores public certificates, private keys and other assets outside the jail.